simonmonk/pi_analog/README.md

 ```

-The library also includes methods for using Thermisotrs.
+The library also includes methods for using Thermistors.
 So if you have a 1k thermistor with a Beta of 3800, you could use the following code to measure the temperature in degrees C.

 ```
 from PiAnalog import *